 H. Acceptable engineering standards shall be used for designing the facility.
 Design is to include the building operating environment, heating or cooling units, drainage, electrical installation, type of construction and aesthetics.

 I. All construction designs, etc. shall conform to all Spokane County, State and Federal codes.

 J. Designs and plans shall be reviewed and accepted by the District prior to construction.

 All construction work shall be performed by workers skilled in the trade at which they are performing and completed work shall be neat, sound and particularly suited for its intended use.
 All materials shall be new and unused and specifically designed for its intended use.
-If, in the opinion of the District Superintendent or his authorized representative, the completed work does not show a degree of craftsmanship, materials used are inferior or otherwise not suited for use in the District's Water System, or other makeshift connections, devices, or other appurtenances have been installed, then he shall have cause to reject the work.
-All such rejected work shall be removed and replaced to the District's satisfaction and at the owner/developer's expense.
+If, in the opinion of the District Management or their authorized representative, the completed work does not show a degree of craftsmanship, materials used are inferior or otherwise not suited for use in the District’s Water System, or other makeshift connections, devices, or other appurtenances have been installed, then he shall have cause to reject the work.
+All such rejected work shall be removed and replaced to the District’s satisfaction and at the owner/developer’s expense.